 Hi, I’m Adrian Hon.
 I’m CEO and founder at Six to Start, co-creators of the most successful smartphone fitness game in the world, Zombies, Run!
 We’ve won plenty of awards for our game-like stories and storylike games, and our work’s been displayed at the MOMA and Design Museum.

-Previously, I was the Executive Producer and Director of Play at Mind Candy from 2004 to 2007, where I designed and produced Perplex City.
-My interest in ARGs began with the genre itself in 2001, when I was a moderator for the Cloudmakers community that was following ‘The Beast’, an ARG that promoted Steven Spielberg’s movie A.I.
-I also wrote a very long and detailed walkthrough for the game, called ‘The Guide‘.
+Previously, I was Executive Producer and Director of Play at Mind Candy from 2004 to 2007, where I designed and produced the Perplex City alternate reality game (ARG).
+My interest in ARGs began with the genre itself in 2001, when I was a moderator for the Cloudmakers community for ‘The Beast’, an ARG for Steven Spielberg’s A.I.; I wrote a detailed walkthrough for the game, called ‘The Guide‘.

-Before, and in parallel to, all of this, I studied Natural Sciences at Cambridge, specialising in experimental psychology and neuroscience.
-In 2003, I began a neuroscience DPhil at Oxford, but obviously left after a year to join Mind Candy.
-I still retain a healthy interest in neuroscience and a couple of years ago I contributed a chapter to Mind Hacks, a neuroscience book published by O’Reilly.
+During that time, I studied Natural Sciences at Cambridge, specialising in experimental psychology and neuroscience.
+In 2003, I began a neuroscience DPhil at Oxford, but left after a year to join Mind Candy.

 Some of the projects that I’ve been involved in or have created, in rough reverse chronological order, include:

 A History of the Future in 100 Objects (2013)

 A book from the perspective of a historian in 2084 writing about the hundred most important objects of the 21st century.

 World’s bestselling smartphone fitness game where you’re chased by zombies in the real world, amidst a gripping audio story.
 Nominated for the Design Museum ‘Design of the Year’ award (Six to Start and Naomi Alderman).